The best panoramic tripod heads in 2025: get a wider view with your camera!

 This isn't really an effect that's possible to achieve handheld; nobody's hands are that steady!
-While standard ball heads and video heads will include a panning base, panoramic heads give you absolute precision with click-stops at pre-set intervals.
+While standard ball heads and video heads include a panning base, panoramic heads give you absolute precision with click-stops at preset intervals.
 Using this, you'll get consistent image overlaps, making the final edit a breeze.
-Some are also battery powered, and can pan themselves over a set time period.
-This is especially good for timelapse!

-If you're really interested in 360-degree imaging then check out our guide to 360 cameras like the GoPro Max.
-However, these can't match the resolution possible by using multiple stitched images snapped by a conventional camera, so for best results, break out one of the panoramic heads in our guide!
+If you're really interested in 360-degree imaging, check out our guide to 360 cameras.
+However, these can't match the resolution possible by using multiple stitched images snapped by a conventional camera, so, for the very best results, break out one of the panoramic heads in our guide!

 Single-row panoramic heads

 These heads are designed for single-row 'wide' shots in a panoramic format.
-It's what most of us think of as panoramic images, and these heads may offer graduated markings for precise overlaps even motorized operation.
+It's what most of us think of as panoramic images, and these heads may offer graduated markings for precise overlaps.

 1. Manfrotto 300N